A short history of the HFS

 The Banbury Road data centre was shutdown in 2019.
 As the architecture had been designed around two nearby data centres and wasn’t suited to being partly located in the JISC data centre at Slough the service became again based in a single data centre.

-The Backup Services Enhancement Project, following a lengthy review of the service and a tender process, selected Code42 (as CrashPlan was known at that point) to provide a cloud based near-continuous backup solution for single user laptops and desktops while an on-premise solution for all other systems would once again be provided using IBM Spectrum Protect.
+The Backup Services Enhancement Project, following a lengthy review of the service and a tender process, selected Code42 (as CrashPlan was known at that point) to provide a cloud based near-continuous backup solution for single user laptops and desktops while an on-premise solution for all other systems would once again be provided using IBM Storage Protect.
 However, the new service would be architected with more modern features, storing all data on disk and doing away with tape, and replicating data between two data centres.
 The migration to these new services took place during 2021/22.

 Get support